 What Is an Employer of Record in Germany?

-An Employer of Record in Germany is a third-party organisation that becomes the legal employer of your staff under German employment law, handling all statutory obligations, payroll administration, and compliance while you retain full operational control over day-to-day work, performance management, and business direction.
+An Employer of Record in Germany is a third-party organisation that becomes the legal employer of your German workforce, handling payroll, compliance, and HR administration while you retain day-to-day management of the employee.

 Under the Bürgerliches Gesetzbuch (BGB) and the Kündigungsschutzgesetz, the EOR becomes the Employer of Record on all government filings, employment contracts, and social security registrations.
 This means the EOR is responsible for issuing compliant written contracts within the statutory deadline, applying the correct Tarifvertrag (collective agreement) where applicable, providing mandatory statutory benefits including 20 days minimum paid leave (rising to 24 days in most sectors), and managing the Lohnsteuer (wage tax) and Sozialversicherung (social insurance) obligations that total around 19.9% of gross salary for the employer alone.